I am Manasi Kakade.

 I left everything I identified as mine – my family, culture, food, language and my country (India) – to come to the USA, alone.

 I came here with 2 suitcases and $300 (which is still a lot more than some immigrants and refugees get to have.
 So I am certainly grateful for that.)

 From there, I went on to get not 1 but 2 Masters Degrees – MS in Electrical Engineering and MBA.

 It may seem like the work I do now has nothing to do with my degrees but that's not true.
-My engineer's mind puts chaotic, abstract and complex information (including spirituality) into systems that are easy to understand.
-My knowledge of business gives me confidence in decluttering business strategies where entrepreneurship becomes simple, effective, and aligned with who you are.
+My engineer's mind puts chaotic, abstract and complex information (including spirituality) into systems that are easy to understand and apply.
+My knowledge of business gives me confidence in decluttering business strategies so that entrepreneurship becomes simple, effective, and aligned with who you are.

 I graduated just before the 2008 recession hit.
-Nobody would hire me because I needed special work permits as an immigrant.
+Nobody would hire me because I needed a special work permit as an immigrant.
 Their lame excuse was,

 “You are overqualified”.